Other names include:

 - To receive a prescription for mild pain relievers, topical medication, and antibiotics.

-- Optimal growth of new hair should occur at about nine months, but can continue to improve for up to two years.
+- Optimal growth of new hair should occur at about ten months, but can continue to improve for up to two years.

 The use of beard hair follicles is ideal for those suffering severe baldness, who lack sufficient head donor hair to achieve global coverage through traditional surgery methods.
 This may include those with advanced androgenic alopecia or those with extensive scarring.
 Facial hair transplant is also a model procedure for those who require corrective surgery.
 Beard hair is excellent to fill and conceal stretched out strip scars, punch scars, or other posterior scalp scarring.
 The following video demonstrates a case in which facial hair only was used to repair a strip scar: